BenTackett/AcademyPortfolio/sophomore.md

 Beneath The Surface
 ===================

-In Beneath The Surface, (BTS) were tasked with building a robotic submarine to compete in a submarine competition.
+In Beneath The Surface, (BTS) we were tasked with building a robotic submarine to compete in a submarine competition.
 We also had to do some secondary tasks such as a trailer for our spy firm.

 Submarine
 ---------